denten-books/plain-text/0-intro.md

 vibrant discursive practice of textual exegesis is crucial for the preservation of whatever ideals that demand a literate populace.

-[^ln-dna]: See @bok_xenotext_2011 and @bok_xenotext:_2015: "I have been striving to write a short verse about language and genetics, whereupon I use a 'chemical alphabet' to translate this poem into a sequence of DNA for subsequent implantation into the genome of a bacterium (in this case, a microbe called *Deinococcus radiodurans*---an extremophile, capable of surviving, without mutation, in even the most hostile milieus, including the vacuum of outer space)."

 ## Thesis and Archive

 *Plain Text* is a response to a particular situation of a literary scholar